IvanProdaiko94/UCU-scala-final-project/readme.md

    - `solar-panel-emulator` - generator of sensor data
    - `streaming-app` - streaming application

    Use provided script with the similar to docker-compose style commands.
    You should specify as a first argument name of the service (same names as specified above) and then follows command like `up`, `ps`, `start`, `stop`, `down`, `scale 3`.

+   On Windows you have similar script available (

    - to start your service:
    ```
    ./staging_compose.sh <name-of-the-service> up